tihomir-kit/tkit.dev/content/blog/2018/04/08/creating-and-consuming-jwt-tokens-in-net-webapi/index.md

 }
 ```

-Now, to glue this all together and to enable the WebAPI to read (decrypt and decode) the tokens on each request, we need to tell the middleware how to do it.
-You can add this piece of code to your Startup.cs or even better, extract this code into a separate method inside *App_Start/AuthConfig.cs* and then just call it from the _Startup.cs_.
+Now, to glue all of this together and to enable the WebAPI to read (decrypt and decode) the tokens on each request, we need to tell the middleware how to do it.
+You can add this piece of code to your _Startup.cs_ or even better, extract this code into a separate method inside `App_Start`/`AuthConfig.cs` and then just call it from the _Startup.cs_.

 ```cs
 // The app variable is of Owin.IAppBuilder type